Artificial Precision Timing Array: bridging the decihertz gravitational-wave sensitivity gap with clock satellites: Artificial Precision Timing Array

-For communication purposes, an extremely efficient way to transfer the timing precision of optical atomic clocks to the radiofrequency domain is provided by optical frequency comb technology \cite{udem2002optical, diddams2020optical}.
+Continued observation can be achieved if the beacon satellites are locked to an observing station, and the folding time may be considerably lowered by the artificial production of a clearly modulated signal.
+In this case, the cadence $1/\delta t$ is bounded by the frequency at which communication pulses can be stably emitted and received.
+For communication purposes, an extremely efficient way to transfer the timing precision of optical atomic clocks to the radiofrequency domain is provided by optical frequency comb technology \citep{udem2002optical, diddams2020optical}.
 It has the potential to generate precision APTA pulses at a carrier frequency of 10 MHz to 100 GHz.
-The current state of the art for phase-stable X-ray pulses is $10^{-15}$~s \cite{2022PNAS..11919616Z}.
+The current state of the art for phase-stable X-ray pulses is $10^{-15}$~s \citep{2022PNAS..11919616Z}.
 Moreover, the periodic light signal that enables precision timing need not come from a pulsing source.
-For example, high-precision spinning laser sources, cosmic lighthouses, whose low-divergence beams sweep the central station, could do.
+For example, high-precision spinning laser sources, cosmic lighthouses, whose low-divergence beams sweep the reception station, could do.
 For the analysis presented, regardless of what specific mechanism produces the time-reference signal, what matters most is its ability to maintain the stability of the signal's phase and periodicity.
 The form of the timing signal transmitted can range from a sinusoid to a pulse train and beyond.
 All of these details will be relevant in future work, but, for this study, all we need is the assumption that a moderate value of $1/\delta t=10$~kHz can be achieved with some of those technology options.
 Hence, we are focusing on clock uncertainty requirements by utilizing state-of-the-art low values of $\xi$ alongside conservative values of $\delta t$.
 The same sensitivities could be reached with higher $\xi$ by lowering $\delta t$.
 The determination of the optimal combination of parameters for constructing APTA is left for subsequent studies.

 We return to the discussion of the assumption $\omega_{\rm gw}\tau\ll1$ for APTA (See Section \ref{sec3a}).
 For APTA, with a clearly modulated signal, there should be no folding-like processes as required for pulsar signals, i.e. there should be no processing time considerably differentiating the pulsing frequency from the observation cadence.
 Therefore, the inverse cadence $\delta t$ should coincide with $\tau$.
 Targeting GWs in the 0.1–10~Hz frequency range, current technology is more than enough to ensure $\omega_{\rm gw}\delta t\ll1$.
 Again, whether smaller values of $\delta t$ would be the optimal choice in practice is beyond the scope of this paper, but we work with Eq. \ref{approx-integral} since it is completely realistic for APTA with respect to technological and astrophysical target requirements.